Here are answers to some frequently asked questions about Lua.

 No, just use the mailing list.
 If you want to read the postings using a web interface, see the archives at Gmane and MARC.
 You may want also want to search the archives.

-First, try to make sure you have indeed found a bug.
-Please check whether the problem has been already reported (and probably fixed).
-Try also posting to the mailing list: someone else might have come across the same problem and have a fix or an explanation.
-You may want to search the archives to see whether the problem has been discussed before.
+First, try to make sure that you have indeed found a bug.
+Check whether the problem has been already reported (and probably fixed).
+Search the archives of the mailing list to see whether someone else has come across the same problem and have a fix or an explanation.
+After that research, if you still think you may have found a bug, post a report in the mailing list.

 Before reporting a bug, try to identify a "minimal" program that exhibits the bug, also known as an SSCCE.
 This makes it much easier to reproduce, document, and track down the bug.
 Also, read Simon Tatham's essay on How to Report Bugs Effectively.